YingqianWang/LF-DMnet/README.md

 ## LF-DAnet: Learning a Degradation-Adaptive Network for Light Field Image Super-Resolution
 <br>

-This is the PyTorch implementation of the method in our paper "Learning a Degradation-Adaptive Network for Light Field Image Super-Resolution".<br>
+This is the PyTorch implementation of the method in our paper "*Learning a Degradation-Adaptive Network for Light Field Image Super-Resolution*". [[project](https://yingqianwang.github.io/LF-DAnet/)], [[paper](https://arxiv.org/pdf/2206.06214.pdf)].<br>

 ## News and Updates:
+* 2022-06-17: Website is [online](https://yingqianwang.github.io/LF-DAnet/), on which we provided comparative videos and an interactive demo.
 * 2022-06-14: Paper is posted on [arXiv](https://arxiv.org/pdf/2206.06214.pdf).
 Codes are under final preparation and will be released soon.
 * 2022-05-25: Repository is created.